 About

-Twenty-five years building the systems that move governments and enterprises.
+Twenty-five years building the systems that move governments and enterprises

-I am a digital transformation advisor based across the GCC.
+I am a digital transformation expert and advisor based across the GCC.
 My practice covers governance, AI adoption, enterprise architecture, project portfolios, and the institutional design that makes the rest of it stick.
 I write, I advise, I build, and I teach.

 Leadership statement